thass0/spray/README.md

 - [ ] Interacting with variables (printing, setting, etc.)
 - [ ] Backtraces based on DWARF info
 - [ ] Command modularity
-- [ ] Improved separation of the debugger and the debuggee in the command line.

 ## 💿️ Installation